c0mplh4cks/packnet/README.md

 ## About

 This package is created to build low-level networking packets which can be used when building various types of applications.
 Using this package, it is possible to make packets ranging from OSI model level 2 to level 7.
 One of the endless applications could be a network device discovery tool using the address resolution protocol for example.
-Apart from only building numerous headers and payloads, this package makes it also possible to read received data and extract usefull information, making it possible to interact with a Python script.
+Apart from only building numerous headers and payloads, this package makes it also possible to read received data and extract useful information, making it possible to interact with a Python script.

 ____